-Along the fence that transects Carpenter Farm Park’s upland trail, millions of garlic mustard seedpods were ready to disperse their seeds when volunteers with the Invasive Plant Sub Committee of Huntington’s Conservation Board set to work.
+Along the fence that transects the Park’s upland trail, millions of garlic mustard seed pods were ready to disperse their seeds when volunteers with the Invasive Plant Sub Committee of Huntington’s Conservation Board went to work.

-June 10, 2015: Volunteer Kate Levine is one of several who helped pull a large section of non-native, highly invasive garlic mustard.
-Many herbaceous plants, including garlic mustard are edible, which accounts for this European invasive being here.
+June 10, 2015: Volunteer Kate Levine helped pull a large section of non-native, highly invasive garlic mustard.
+Many of these invasive plants are edible, which accounts for this European invasive being here.

-Pictured is the south side of the fence after removing the stand of garlic mustard.
+Pictured here after removing the stand of garlic mustard.
 Eventually the entire infestation, running several hundred feet long and roughly 50 feet wide on both sides of the fence, was cleared of this highly invasive plant.

-The stand of garlic mustard north of the fence was removed by Denise Harrington and her daughter, Jenna.
-This biennial herb flowers and produces seeds only at the end of its second year when it uproots easily, but the seeds must be bagged & solarized.
+The stand of garlic mustard northeast of the fence was removed by Denise Harrington and her daughter, Jenna.
+This biennial herb blooms and produces seeds only at the end of its second year when it uproots easily, but the seeds must be bagged & solarized.

-After pulling the garlic mustard we discovered the English ivy hidden beneath.
+After pulling the garlic mustard we discovered English ivy hidden beneath.
 Removing that, however, can wait until late fall when vines are easier to reach.
-And since English ivy doesn’t produce its toxic berries until December, there’s no rush.
+Because English ivy doesn’t produce its toxic ripe berries until late fall, there’s no rush.

 June 12, 2015: Anne Meyer (pictured) and her husband Rich uprooted over 100 seedlings and small saplings of Freeman maple (hybrid of red and silver maples) with the use of weed wrenches.
 The largest sapling was nearly 12 feet tall.

-Pictured here in the meadow adjacent to the old horse paddock are the remaining maples after the first pull of Freeman maples.
-There’s another 100 or so in this field and a whole lot more plus invasive shrubs in the larger meadow further down the trail.
+Pictured here in the meadow adjacent to the old horse paddock are the remaining maples after the first pull.
+There’s still more maples in this field and much more plus invasive shrubs in the larger meadow further down the trail.

 Can you find the trail?
-This is what remains of the upland trail when woody and herbaceous plants take over.
-The invasive multiflora rose out-competes native raspberries, and mugwort out-competes native goldenrod; but native poison ivy is also an issue on the trail.
+This is what remained of the upland trail after woody and herbaceous plants took over.
+The invasive multiflora rose outcompetes native raspberries, and mugwort out-competes native goldenrod; but native poison ivy is also an issue on the trail.

 June 19, 2015: Multiflora rose is widespread throughout this park.
 The week before this picture was taken these very sharp, thorny shrubs were covered in white flowers.
 Now, millions of small red berries will grow to disperse new seed.